 show in U.S.) and later on an appearance in the documentary film

-"The Ballad Of Rambling Jack Elliot" and even a gig in New
+"The Ballad Of Rambling Jack Elliot".

 Wizz celebrated his 65th birthday on April 23rd 2004 in London, together with Simeon and guest musicians at The Half Moon Putney and 2006 saw the release of a new DVD featuring Wizz and Simeon playing and talking to Martin Carthy.